quipa/analytics-demo/README.md

 *MAXDM* SDMs predict patterns based on environmental variable similarity to occurence sites.
 It implements a geometric median similarity (GMS) and a k nearest neighbours similarity (KNNS) method.

-These similarity methods are applicable to presence-only data, and a relatively straightforward to calculate.
+These similarity methods are applicable to presence-only data and are relatively straightforward to calculate and reason about.

-To better understand the author's choices see [justifications](/justifications).
+To better understand the author's choices see [justifications](#justifications).

 ## Tasks

-Here is a brief overview of the project's tasks and tools invovled.
+Here is a brief summary of the involved tasks and tools:

   1. Setup project: folders, scripts, packages, GRASS GIS; `Makefile`
   2. Download base data: [WorldClim](#worldclim), ['Natural Earth'](#natural-earth), [GBIF](#gbif))
   3. Process data: bash and GRASS GIS
-  4. Fit and apply model: python ([maxdm](#maxdm)) and GRASS GIS
+  4. Fit and apply model: python ([MAXDM](#maxdm)) and GRASS GIS
   5. Visualise model results: GRASS GIS map (png)